 The DSL will contact the social worker that is working with the family.
-Where the family is not open to social care then the Multi Agency Safeguarding Hub (MASH) children’s helpdesk 01452 426565 will be contacted for advice.
+Where the family is not open to social care then the Multi-Agency Safeguarding Hub (MASH) children’s helpdesk 01452 426565 will be contacted for advice.
 Where there is a concern of immediate harm to a child the police will be contacted on 999.

-Recording procedures will be undertaken as per school policy (using the proforma if to hand, written in pen, dated, signed, exactly what the child has said, no leading questions.
-This can be recorded on CPOMs later the same day and the handwritten record should be scanned and attached to child’s record in CPOMS then shredded (once confirmed it is saved electronically)
+Recording procedures will be undertaken as per school policy, using the proforma if to hand, written in pen, dated, signed, exactly what the child has said, no leading questions.
+This can be recorded on CPOMs later the same day and the handwritten record should be scanned and attached to child’s record in CPOMS then shredded (once confirmed it is saved electronically).

+Senior leaders on site will undertake a handover phone call on a Friday to the leader for the following week.
+All safeguarding information, including actions required, will be shared.

-For our whole school community
+For our whole school community not classed as vulnerable or open to Early Help or Social Care

+Teachers will be in touch with each member of their class a minimum of once a week, including sending emails that encourage/expect a response.
+The EHT will contact class teachers on a Thursday to ask for any concerns regarding pupils’ well-being and to remind them to send the class contact document.
+The class contact document form will be completed by the class teacher weekly and sent to the EHT by Friday lunchtime.

-Teachers will be in touch with their class a minimum of weekly including emails that encourage/expect a response.
-Where there has been no response by email, eschools or Facebook over the week then the teacher will alert the Head Teacher no later than the Friday at 12pm.
-The Head Teacher will then ring the families to make contact and ask them to keep in touch.
-Messages will be left where the facility is available.
-If the Head Teacher is unable to make contact then the DSL on the Monday will try again.
-Where no contact is made, a home visit will take place by a senior member of staff.
-If there is still no contact with the MASH children’s helpdesk will be contacted for further advice.
+Where there has been no contact with the class teacher the EHT will ring the families from the Redbrook site to make contact, check well-being and ask them to keep in touch.
+Messages will be left where there is no answer and the facility is available.
+If the EHT is unable to make contact, then the DSL will try again on the Monday.
+Where no contact is made, a home visit will take place by a senior member of staff on the Monday.
+If there is still no contact with the family then the MASH children’s helpdesk will be contacted for further advice.

-Where there are any vulnerable children with internet access, teachers will make contact daily and expect a daily response.
-Where there is not a response then the teacher will alert the DSL in school that week.
-The DSL onsite will phone social care upon being alerted.
+Teachers will then receive the information regarding actions taken and outcomes by email on the Monday.
+All records of contact with families are tracked showing engagement with school over time.

+For our Vulnerable Children and Families not open to Early Help or social Care

+We have a good knowledge of our families and their vulnerabilities.
+Support could be:

+Well- being conversations when collecting hampers

+Check-in via hamper delivery

+Telephone conversations with children (two adults required for safeguarding of teachers and using the school telephone)

+Where vulnerable children attend childcare provision part time, the DSL on site will speak to the parent at drop off and collection to ascertain any elements of risk or support required.
+T

+All our children with EHC Plans have been risk assessed.

+Where families are open to Social Care/ Early help – currently 1 family

+DSL checks in with Social worker or EH lead practitioner a minimum of weekly via email or phone or immediately if concerns are raised by the class teacher.

+Future Provision Emergency Measures

+In the event of St Briavels having to close then children and staff from the federation would be expected to attend at Tutshill Primary School hub.
+This safeguarding policy annex would still apply to all children not attending school.

+Responsibility of Governors

+Governors have reviewed this policy and will monitor its implementation via regular reports from the EHT

+Please see the appendix: One minute Guide: Designated Safeguarding Lead (DSL) role during COVID-19 outbreak